Let's Dream Together

 Our dream is to create a non traditional adoption center.
 We want to create an adoption experience.
 We want to host rescue animals in an environment that gives dogs and cats more of a feeling of being in a home.
 We want to welcome our community to visit and spend as much time as they would like with an adoptable pet so they are able to really get to know them before bringing them home.
 We want to provide a pressure free, fun, and rewarding experience for all involved; an experience that allows people to take a dog on a walk, or the opportunity to introduce your existing dog to adoptable pups to see who they enjoy playing with best.
 We want to invite people to hang out with our cats, grab a book and see who makes the best lap cat, if that is what you're looking for.
 We would even love to provide a place for people to pack a picnic, and hang out while getting to meet and learn about the farm animals we've rescued throughout the years.

-While we make this transition and when we go ahead and make a purchase, we can really use your help to cover sustainability costs.
+While we make this transition, we can really use your help to cover sustainability costs.
 We will need to focus our energy on getting a new place up and running for a few months.
 We know we can make a huge difference in the lives of many with your help.
 Sign up to become a monthly donor and for the price of a coffee per month, you help us count on you to continue with our rescue and helping those who need us most.

 It was 1999 when Dr. Illina Berton began practicing veterinary medicine on East Main Avenue.
 Her passion for animals had been a constant throughout her life, and for the next ten years the staff of the animal hospital were frequently involved with rescue.
 But in 2009 Dr. Berton knew she wanted to do more.
 After seeing a dog named Spike online, she drove to Southern California.
 Spike was due to be euthanized for minor medical issues.
 She knew she could help.
 When she arrived to the shelter, her world was forever changed.
 Seeing the perfectly adoptable dogs being euthanized due to overcrowding, she decided to dedicate her life to saving them.
 Dr. Berton adopted Spike, who became nicknamed "Sunny Sky" as his gloomy days were far behind him, and soon there would be sunny skies for thousands of ill fated animals.
 It only seemed fitting to name our shelter after the dog who inspired what is now known as Sunny Sky's Animal Rescue & Hospital.